CartoDB/carto-selfhosted/customizations/README.md

 Make your changes to the `customer.env` file before starting the installation steps.

+> :warning: Anytime you edit the `customer.env` file to change the CARTO configuration you will need to run the `install.sh` script to update the `.env` file used by Docker compose.

 ## Available configurations

 ### Self Hosted domain

-The value defined at `SELFHOSTED_DOMAIN` should be the domain that points to the CARTO installation.
-By default this domain points to `carto3-onprem.lan` but you can configure a custom one.
+Configure your CARTO Self Hosted domain by updating the env var `SELFHOSTED_DOMAIN` value, which defaults to `carto3-onprem.lan`.

 #### Custom SSL certificate